Sunday, 31 December 2017

 BABE OF THE DAY - ANNA BOR...

-ANNA BOR has set herself an impossible
+ANNA BOR has just set herself

-behind her, but backwards.
-She'll never do it,
+big rock behind her, but backwards.

-but I must admit it'd be fun to watch.
+must admit it'll be fun to watch.

 A couple or so posts back I showed you the JAMES BOND 007 secret agent set and mentioned the REDBOX 707 knock-off - well, here it is.
 As I said, not exactly the same as the LONE STAR set, but not completely without its own appeal.
 Incidentally, I still have the box for this - saw it just a few weeks back, but have now forgotten where I put it.
 When I discover it again, I'll scan it and add it to this post.
 (Update: Now done.)
 Apparently this set first appeared in the 1960s, but I bought this one in the late '80s or early '90s - from ARGOS of all places.
 I think it's a superb wee set, and am gutted that I'm now too old to play with it.
 Mind you, that can be said for a lot of things about me these days.
 (Just remember, you're responsible for your own innuendo.)